hauze-v/web-dev/mdn-css/css-building-blocks/styling-tables/NOTES.md

 There is one last thing to do with our table - style the caption.

 There's nothing remarkable going on here, except for the `caption-side` property, which has been given a value of `bottom`.
 This cause the caption to be positioned on the bottom of the table, which along with the other declarations gives us this final look!

+## Table Styling Quick Tips ##
+* Make your table markup as simple as possible, and keep things flexible, e.g. by using percentages, so the design is more responsive.
+* Use `table-layout: fixed` to create a more predictable table layout that allows you to easily set column widths by setting `width` on their headings (<th>).
+* Use `border-collapse: collapse` to make table elements borders collapse into each other, producing a neater and easier to control look.
+* Use <thead> and <tbody> and <tfoot> to break up your table into logical chunks and provide extra places to apply CSS to, so it is easier to layer styles on top of one another if required.
+* Use zebra striping to make alternative rows easier to read.
+* Use `text-align` to line up your <th> and <td> text, to make things neater and easier to follow.